sneharghya/mytodo/README.md

 mytodo
 ======

-This is a demo application
+This is a demo application.
+This will be used by me as seed.